 Though Brazil has not yet received the same pressure as neighboring Colombia, who has born brute of the majority of Venezuelan refugees, the state of Roraima, with Boa Vista as capital is asking for federal help.

 There have been cases of violence erupted between the local Brazilians and Venezuelans.
 This year there were attacks on refugee settlements in the state of Roraima, especially the boarder town of Pacaraima, resulting in assailants burning the belongings and shelters of Venezuelans.

-Nowadays, with the Brazilian army has sent soldiers to the city of Boa Vista as well as the programa de interiorização, which seeks to take a select number of Venezuelans to other Brazilian cities.
+Nowadays, the Brazilian army has sent soldiers to the city of Boa Vista as well as introduced the programa de interiorização, which seeks to take a select number of Venezuelans to other Brazilian cities.

 Venezuelans seem to have hopped from one “war zone” to another and the humidity of the Amazon rainforest gives no respite.

 In this interview we speak with researcher and humanitarian aid worker, Carla Coelho who has been working and researching in Boa Vista.
 Our interview seeks to shed light on the situation on a human level and what we can expect will or should be done in the future.

 I have a sociology background with a focus mostly on quantitative applied research and humanitarian crisis.
 I have experience working mostly in forced migration context: nearly 1 year in Niger working on the context of displaced population due to the Boko Haram related violence in the boarder with Nigeria and Chad, and in Jordan remotely assessing projects implemented in Syria in support of humanitarian needs of population in moderate-opposition held areas.